Blog > Treatment Strategies > Undiagnosed ADHD in Adults: Signs, Symptoms & Clinical Red Flags

 Treatment rarely relies only on medication.
 For adults with ADHD, consider combining:

 • Medication (stimulants, non-stimulants) where appropriate.
 Adults with ADHD now have several medication options.
 Stimulants include amphetamine- and methylphenidate-based medications like Adderall and Ritalin, but many other novel stimulants are also available.
-Non-stimulant medications can also help patients who do not want to or cannot take stimulants.
-Some antidepressants can help certain individuals manage adult ADHD symptoms or the symptoms of comorbid behavioral health disorders.
-A psychiatrist or other prescribing clinician will help find the right medication for the client.
+Non-stimulant medications can help patients who cannot take stimulants.
+Some antidepressants can help certain individuals manage adult ADHD symptoms or symptoms of comorbid disorders.

 • Cognitive-behavioral therapy (CBT), particularly adapted for ADHD.
-Often called the gold standard for ADHD psychotherapy, cognitive-behavioral therapy (CBT) can help many patients manage their disorder through psychoeducation, coping skills and adaptive thinking.
-Other popular psychotherapeutic approaches include mindfulness-based cognitive therapy (MBCT) and dialectical behavioral therapy (DBT).
+Often called the gold standard for ADHD psychotherapy, CBT helps patients manage their disorder through psychoeducation, coping skills and adaptive thinking.
+Other psychotherapeutic approaches include mindfulness-based cognitive therapy (MBCT) and dialectical behavioral therapy (DBT).
 MBCT can be particularly helpful in managing emotional dysregulation.

 • Coaching or skills-based interventions (e.g. executive function coaching)